 Don't leave without: Touring Boulevard Brewing and drinking something you can't get elsewhere at the tap room

-Weekend highlights: Look, if you’re in Kansas City, you’re clearly going to want to OD on barbecue at some point, and a pilgrimage to (no longer Oklahoma!)
+Weekend highlights: Put simply, Kansas City is a blast.
+It's one of those under-appreciated cities more people should move to -- spend a weekend here and you'll get why.
+You’re clearly going to want to OD on barbecue at some point, and a pilgrimage to (no longer Oklahoma!)
 Joe’s is a must for any fan of meat and happiness (though don’t sleep on the burnt-end game at LC’s).
 But it’s not all about barbecue.
 It’s also a legendary steak town!
 Skip the chains and snag a butchered-to-order bone-in filet at Anton’s.
 A trip through brewing powerhouse Boulevard (and a few hours in its massive taproom) is a no-doubter for any beer lover, and seeing some famous bass player jump into an impromptu jazz set at the Green Lady Lounge is a can't-miss for any music lover.

 Take some time out to amble around singular museum experiences like the National World War I Museum and the Negro Leagues Baseball Museum, but also set aside an evening to eat and drink your way through Westport, down next-level candlelit cocktails at Julep, devour a house-smoked brisket burger at Char Bar (it had been a few hours since you had smoked meat, you were starting to twitch), and get down on some Beard Award-winning fine dining at Bluestem, whose fried chicken-slinging farm-to-table offshoot, Rye, will leave your taste buds forever changed.
 To review: definitely eat all the barbecue you possibly can, but leave room for more, because Kansas City’s doing too many other things well right now to ignore them.
 It isn't one of the country's seven most underrated food towns for nothing. -- Joe Tharp, Thrillist contributor